The Growing Problem of Loneliness in Disabled People

 where you’ll be able to receive help and treatment around the clock.
 Inquire about the skilled

-and compare costs and amenities.
+nursing facilities in your area and compare costs and amenities.
 Find a nursing home that offers

 activities you enjoy, as well as healthy meals.
 Before committing to one place, plan on visiting